TL;DR

 Can Tekk.coach replace Vibe Kanban?

-Tekk.coach includes its own Kanban board and execution tracking, and dispatches jobs to coding agents (Cursor, Codex, Claude Code, Gemini).
-For many teams, Tekk.coach covers both planning and execution.
-However, Vibe Kanban supports more agents (10+) and its parallel isolation model is more mature.
-Some teams may use both — Tekk.coach for planning, Vibe Kanban for execution.
+Tekk.coach includes its own Kanban board and GitHub integration, and its execution layer (OAuth dispatch to Cursor, Codex, Claude Code, Gemini) is coming next.
+For many teams, Tekk.coach will cover both planning and execution.
+However, Vibe Kanban supports more agents today (10+) and its parallel isolation model is live and mature.
+Some teams use both — Tekk.coach for planning, Vibe Kanban for execution.

 Who should use Tekk.coach instead of Vibe Kanban?